GoogleCloudPlatform/jenkins-integration-samples/gke/README.md

 # Setup steps
-The follow describes the setup process for this project.
+The following describes the setup process for this project.

 1. Install Jenkins on GKE using the stable/jenkins helm chart: [Jenkins On GKE Tutorial](https://cloud.google.com/solutions/jenkins-on-kubernetes-engine-tutorial)